Hypertron/village-parish-site/content/contact.md

   main:
     weight: 3
 ---
-Reach out to the Parish Council:
+Reach out to Jackie Wilson, the clerk of the Parish Council:
-- Email: contact@villageparish.org
+- Email: ksh.villageparish@gmail.com
-- Phone: (123) 456-7890
+- Phone: 07919 108036
-- Address: 123 Village Lane, Village Parish